PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 CONTEXT:  COPY _tmp, line 834: "7IYU41rxDOremaBZi0vEMn  ['I flew to Hawaii recently to shoot a film, fresh on the heels of being labe..."
 ```

-I've found another invalid byte sequence to filter out.
-Repeating the process,
-I continue filtering out problematic lines until the file finally loads with this incantation:
+And when I try to load the file again, I find another invalid byte sequence to filter out.
+Repeating the process, I continue filtering out problematic lines until the file finally loads with this rather lengthy incantation:

 ```
 > \copy _tmp from program 'tail -n +2 lyrics.csv | grep -v -e ''\\xa0'' -e ''\\xad'' -e ''\\x92'' -e ''\\x9d'' -e ''\\x81'' '
 COPY 20238
 ```

-I've loaded 20238 out of:
+I've loaded 20238 lines out of a total of:

 ```
 % wc -l lyrics.csv
    20405 lyrics.csv
 ```

-There were 166 lines excluded.
+That's leaves 166 lines that were excluded.
 Time to try figure out why.

 ### Examine the invalid data